Ferguson TE20: In popular culture

 Between 1992 and 2015, a TEA-20 was depicted on the New Zealand five-dollar note.
 There was a portrait of Sir Edmund Hillary on the obverse (front), with one of the tractors used in his Commonwealth Trans-Antarctic Expedition at the bottom-left corner.
 A Ferguson tractor was also depicted on a New Zealand $1.50 postage stamp as part of a set of five commemorating the life of Sir Edmund Hillary, issued in 2008.

+A TE20 with a cab makes a brief cameo in the sixth episode, Countrycide, of the British Science-Fiction series, Torchwood.
+It is seen briefly when the team make their way through a village, investigating a series of mysterious deaths.
+It then reappears in a more prominent role in the climax of the episode, when Jack Harkness smashes it through a wall in order to break in to a pub and rescue the other team members, who are being held hostage.

 A TE20 is the star of a TV series for preschool children, The Little Grey Fergie, which premiered in the UK on 17 October 2013.
 The show is based on the Norwegian children's story and TV series Den lille traktoren Gråtass.

 Australian folk musician Peter Pentland released an album in 1979 (enlarged 2001) Me Beaut Little Fergie Tractor.
 Track 6 is the song "Fergie Tractor".